vojtechruz/vojtechruzicka-blog/src/posts/bit-manipulation-java-bitwise-bit-shift-operations/index.md

 A & B means that all the bits of both numbers are compared one by one and the resulting number is calculated based on values of the bits from numbers A and B. Bitwise AND is similar to logical AND in a sense that it results in 1 only when the two compared bits are both equal to 1.
 Otherwise, it results in 0.

-For example: 0110 & 1100 would result in 0100 as the second bit from the left is the only one where both operands contain 1.
+For example: 1010 & 1100 would result in 1000 as the first bit from the left is the only one where both operands contain 1.

 ### Bitwise OR \[\|\]